Jerry Vale: Career

+1950–1959: Early singing and commercial success at Columbia

 Vale's early nightclub performances led to additional shows in the early 1950s, including one lasting for three years at the Enchanted Room, a club in Yonkers, New York.
 When Paul Insetta (road manager for singer Guy Mitchell and hit songwriter) heard him there, he signed him to a management contract and further coached him.
 Insetta arranged for Vale to record some demonstration records of songs he'd written, and he brought them to Columbia Records.
 Guy Mitchell introduced Vale to Mitch Miller, then head of A&R at Columbia Records.
 Vale signed a recording contract, with Insetta as his manager for many years to come.
 Jerry Vale appeared on the Ted Mack Amateur Hour in 1950 singing "It Isn't Fair".

-Vale's first recording with the Columbia label, with accompaniment by Percy Faith and his band, was "You Can Never Give Me Back My Heart", reached No. 29 on the Billboard Hot 100 chart, becoming Vale's first U.S. hit.
+Vale's first recording with the Columbia label, with accompaniment by Percy Faith and his band, was "You Can Never Give Me Back My Heart", reached No. 29 on the Billboard Top 100 chart, becoming Vale's first U.S. hit.
+Subsequently he would release "Two Purple Shadows", which did better, peaking at No. 20 on the Billboard singles charts.
+He would record well into the 1950s, with some other top 40 hits of his being "You Don't Know Me" (No. 14) and "Innamorata (Sweetheart)" (No. 30).
+In 1958 he would record and release I Remember Buddy, a tribute album to 1930s and 40s singer Buddy Clark, which reached No. 21 on the Cashbox album charts.

+1960–1971: Continued success with Columbia and height of career

+In 1962 after a three-year break from studio albums, Vale would release an Italian-themed album titled I Have But One Heart, where he showcased his love for Italian music.
+The album proved to be successful and his next project, Arrivederci, Roma was released the next year.
+It also contained Italian standards, such as "Ciao, Ciao, Bambina", "Arrivederci, Roma", and "Volare".
+The album proved to be his most successful yet, reaching No. 34 on the Billboard and Cashbox album charts.

 His version of "The Star-Spangled Banner", recorded in late 1963, was a fixture at many sporting events for years, and the gold record Vale received was displayed at the National Baseball Hall of Fame in Cooperstown, New York.
 Vale frequently sang the song at Yankee Stadium.
-Additionally, he owned the Daytona Beach Admirals.
+Additionally, he owned the Florida minor-league team Daytona Beach Admirals.